A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

-(using the fact that $N\subdot w\aC \cong \N(w\aC)$, regarding $w\aC$ as a constant simplicial category \cite[1.1.5.8]{HTT}).
-Since $\lkan{\N(L^{H} w\aC)}$ is isomorphic to $\N(L^{H} w\aC)$, the inclusion $L^H w\aC \to L^H \aC$ induces a natural map $\N(L^{H} w\aC) \to \lkan{\N(L^{H} \aC)}$; under the hypothesis that $\aC$ satisfies a homotopy calculus of left fractions, this map is a weak equivalence \cite[6.4]{DwyerKan2}.
+note that the nerve of $w\aC$ is the same whether we regard it as a category or as a category (trivially) enriched in simplicial sets \cite[1.1.5.8]{HTT}.
+Since $\lkan{\N((L^{H} w\aC)^{\mathrm{fib}})}$ is isomorphic to $\N((L^{H} w\aC)^{\mathrm{fib}})$, the inclusion $L^H w\aC \to L^H \aC$ induces a natural map $\N((L^{H} w\aC)^{\mathrm{fib}}) \to \lkan{\N((L^H \aC)^{\mathrm{fib}})}$; under the hypothesis that $\aC$ satisfies a homotopy calculus of fractions, this map is a weak equivalence \cite[6.4]{DwyerKan2}.
 Therefore, it suffices to show that the map of equation~\ref{eqn:comp} is a weak equivalence.
-We consider the map on components; for each homotopy equivalence class $[x]$, both sides are equivalent to $B\haut(x)$ and the map clearly induces an equivalence. \end{proof}
+We consider the map on components; for each homotopy equivalence class $[x]$, both sides are equivalent to $B\haut(x)$ and it is straightforward to see that the map induces the equivalence. \end{proof}